sPreet247/sPreet247/README.md

 <br />
 <br />

-I'm a web developer
+I'm a web developer based in Canada.

 - 🔭 I’m currently working on a Tv Show App

-- 🌱 I’m currently learning a lot

 - 👯 Open for collaborations